Donor Profile

 What are the details of the US' ODA budget?

 The US does not have a dedicated ODA budget.
 Rather, the federal budget is divided into budget ‘functions’ that include all spending on an issue, sourced from various appropriations bills.
-Almost all development-related spending is within Budget Function 150, commonly referred to as the IAB, which includes ODA-accountable funding and non-ODA money, such as operating embassies, military assistance, and promotion of US exports.
+Almost all development-related spending is within Budget Function 150, commonly referred to as the IAB, which includes ODA-accountable funding and non - ODA money, such as operating embassies, military assistance, and promotion of US exports.

-The vast majority of funding included under international affairs usually comes from the SFOPS appropriations bill, with the remainder sourced primarily from the agricultural appropriations bill for food security and food-assistance funding.
+The vast majority of funding included under international affairs comes from the SFOPS appropriations bill, with the remainder sourced primarily from the agricultural appropriations bill for food security and food-assistance funding.

 The SFOPS bill is divided into ‘titles,’ each covering a different budget envelope (see the table below).
 The money in these envelopes is mainly, but not exclusively, managed by the State Department and USAID.
 Relevant titles related to global development include: